BRDLF/Kyperskill_Kotlin_SortingTool/CHANGEBLOG.md

 # Hyperskill_Kotlin_Sorting Tool

+### Stage 3/6: Sorting it out

+Oh man, I am not feeling it today.
+I had my COVID-19 booster shot the other day and my head's been in a bit of a fog today as a result.
+This was easy enough.
+I moved around some things for the logic, and started to use enums instead of just strings to handle arguments.

 ### Stage 2/6: Not just numbers

 This wasn't too bad.
 The hardest challenge for me this Stage was not being at my usual desk without my normal setup.